5 Things All Stand-Ins Should Know

-Stand-In roles are often coveted for the chance to work more closely with actors and crew members and for the possibility of working consistently on a project.
-Here are five things you should know if you want to be a successful Stand-In.
+Stand-In roles are often coveted for the chance to work more closely with principal actors and crew members and for the possibility of working consistently on a project.
+Here are five things you should know if you want to be a successful Central Casting Stand-In.

-Sets have their own unique language and there are many terms you should be familiar with if you're hired as a TV and movie Stand-In.
-Our list of production terms can get you started with basic set lingo.
+Sets have their own unique language and there are many terms you should be familiar with if you’re hired as a TV or movie Stand-In.

 If you're facing the camera (or audience) this is the area behind you.
 If a Director asks you to move upstage, they want you to move towards the back of the set.